AUC Medical School

 AUC Medical School Admission Requirements:

-- Bachelor’s degree: All students who enroll in American University of the Caribbean School of Medicine (AUC) must hold a baccalaureate degree from an accredited university.
+- Bachelor’s degree: All students who enroll in the American University of the Caribbean School of Medicine (AUC) must hold a baccalaureate degree from an accredited university.

 - Undergraduate performance: Your grade point average matters for admission.
 It includes both overall GPA and prerequisite GPA.